NataliaAdamieckaRussian bar, physical preparation, hand to hand, stretching, flexibility, lifting, body schema

-Originally from Poland, Natalia studied acro-sport, a multi-disciplinary form of gymnastics , for more than 10 years before applying this training to the circus arts.
+Originally from Poland, Natalia studied acro-sport, a multi-disciplinary form of gymnastics, for more than 10 years before applying this training to the circus arts.
 She toured Europe for five years after which she was recruited by Cirque Éloize.
 She then toured with the company’s shows Nomade and Rain, appearing as an acrobatic flyer.
 After performing some 400 shows, she moved to Montreal to pursue an artistic career, notably as part of the Throw2catch collective.
-She also obtained an Instructor of Circus Arts (AEC) diploma from the National Circus School and subsequently joined the faculty as a teacher of aerial aerobatics.
+She also obtained an Trainer of Circus Arts (AEC) diploma from the National Circus School and subsequently joined the faculty as a teacher.

 ZacharyAlapiEnglish (higher education program)

 Zachary Alapi holds an M.A. in Creative Writing from the University of New Brunswick and teaches English literature in the higher education program at ENC.
 He also currently works with the start-up Fluentify and serves as a marker for the Ministerial English Exit Examination.
 As a journalist, he covers boxing for outlets including Boxing Scene, FanSided, Bleacher Report, and the Fight City, while serving as a reporter for Rendez-Vous, a monthly newspaper covering specific Montreal boroughs.
 He has previously worked for the Banff Centre for Arts and Creativity in the Literary Arts department and has published fiction in Canadian magazines like The Danforth Review and Front & Centre.